ChilliCream/graphql-platform/website/src/docs/hotchocolate/v10/code-first.md

 - If you are interested about resolvers in more detail [this](/docs/hotchocolate/v10/schema/resolvers) might be the right place for you.

-- If you want to know how to split up types then [this](/docs/hotchocolate/v10/schema/splitting-types) might be what you are looking for.

 You are all fired up and want to get started with a little tutorial walking you through an end-to-end example with `MongoDB` as your database?
 [Follow me](/docs/hotchocolate/v10/tutorials)!

 OK, OK, you already have an idea on what to do and you are just looking for a way to setup this whole thing with ASP.NET Core?
 [This](/docs/hotchocolate/v10/server) is where you find more on that.